elixir-ecto/tds/README.md

 ## Features

-  * Automatic decoding and encoding of Elixir values to and from PostgreSQL's binary format
+  * Automatic decoding and encoding of Elixir values to and from MSSQL's binary format
   * Supports TDS Version 7.3, 7.4

 ## Connecting to SQL Instances